yoelmatveyev/nutes/README.md

 This arrangement preserves the sign/direction symmetry explained below.
 When defining new operations for the engine and designing new devices to be operated by it, one must be careful to preserve this symmetry.

-Just like in the main machine, the cell j contains a pointer to three other cells, which contain a series of jump addresses relative to the current cell:
+Just like in the main machine, the cell j contains a pointer to three other cells, which contain a series of jump addresses relative to the new current cell:

 j- j0 j+